MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

 - [`Reliability and Safety`] D. Designing AI systems to work as intended and resist harmful manipulation. `This is the correct answer because reliability and safety ensure that AI systems are dependable and secure.`
 - [`Transparency`] A. Ensuring that AI systems are understandable and their decisions can be explained. `This is the correct answer because transparency involves making AI systems and their decisions clear to users.`

-## Q: Identifying Microsoft AI Principles
+## Q12: Identifying Microsoft AI Principles

 > You are designing an AI system that ensures data privacy and protects user information.
 This is an example of which Microsoft guiding principle for responsible AI?